 The Cost of Long-Term Care

 Long-term care can be some of the most expensive care you will ever need.
 How much it costs depends largely on where you live.
-According to Genworth’s 2015 Cost of Care Survey, the annual nursing home costs a median $87,600 for a private room; however, the cost varies by state.
-Similarly, the national median hourly rate for a home health aide is $20 – or $45,000 per year.
+According to Genworth’s 2021 Cost of Care Survey, the average nursing home costs $108,400/yr for a private room; $94,900/yr for a semi-private room and $54,000/yr for Assisted Living facility care.

 If you’re age 65 or older, Medicare generally pays for routine medical issues, such as doctor visits and appointments, inpatient hospital procedures, and some short-term home health care services.
 But Medicare does not cover most long-term care needs, such as an extended stay in a nursing home facility.
 Medicare will pay for some expenses, non-custodial only, for up to 100 days.
 And Medicaid will typically help only after you have depleted your savings.